jundalisay/superbnetlify/content/en/about.md

 {{< me d="July 2022" >}}
-Sri Lanka's economic and political system actually collapsed proving the pattern correct.
-This will be the pattern unless people drop Neoclassical Economics (selfish-interest, marginal utility, profit maximization, equity investments, and liquidity preference) and switch to Classical Economics (common interest, life purpose, dharma, social lending, and goal preference).
+The invasion by Russia on Ukraine proves the collapse of international law, while the collapse of Sri Lanka, and soon Pakistan, proves the failure of economic systems.
+This will be the pattern unless people drop Neoclassical Economics (selfish-interest, marginal utility, profit maximization, equity investments, and liquidity preference) and national interest, and switch to Classical Economics (common interest, life purpose, dharma, social lending, and goal preference).
 {{< /me >}}